 Private industry and federal workers often need different types of resumes.
-While some federal agencies accept regular resumes, most (that use USAJobs.gov) prefer or require a federal-style resume.
-With its Certified Federal Career Coach staff and professional federal resume writers, YES Career Coaching & Resume Writing Services is the nation’s top-rated USAJobs-style federal resume writing.
+While some federal agencies accept regular professional resumes, most (that use USAJobs.gov) prefer or require a federal-style resume.
+With its Certified Federal Career Coach staff and professional federal resume writers, YES Career Coaching & Resume Writing Services is the nation’s top-rated company for USAJobs-style federal resume writing.
 Whether you want to get your foot in the door of the federal government for the unparalleled job security it provides or get a Senior Executive Service (SES) position among stiff competition, you can trust YES federal resume writing services to help you get referred.

 When applying for a position with the federal government, you’re expected to provide more detail about each job.
 In fact, repetition is encouraged, as you must show that you have at least 12 months experience at the next-lower grade doing each thing that the new job requires.
 You may show that experience in multiple positions or even volunteer work.
-Additionally, your resume must match the position requirements as closely as possible.
+Additionally, your federal resume must match the position requirements as closely as possible.

 Human resource and hiring managers seek out the candidates with the best qualifications, which include education, training, experience, and communication skills.
 Your federal resume is the first proof you meet all these needs.
 The more you quantify your knowledge and experience, the better.
 When applying for Senior Executive Service (SES) positions, you must provide more detail about your responsibilities, achievements, and leadership skills.
 Executive core qualifications (ECQs) must appear in the resume itself, and additional essays are often required to flesh them out, in addition to technical qualifications.